top of page

 • Exposure to cleaning chemicals and manual handling tasks

-• Occasional evenings or weekends for events or emergencies.
+• Occasional evenings or weekends for events or emergencies

-GWSSS provides its employees with a competitive salary (up to $26.00 per hour (50 hours bi-weekly) depending on qualifications & experience) and full group health benefits, including pension, life insurance, and dental coverage.
+GWSSS provides its employees with a competitive salary (up to $26.00 per hour (50 hours bi-weekly) depending on

-How to Apply: Send Cover Letter, CV, copies of credentials, and references by March 27, 2026 (4pm) to:
+How to Apply: Send Cover Letter, CV, copies of credentials, and references by Monday July 27, 2026 (4pm) to:

 Edith Loring-Kuhanga, B. Ed., M. Ed.
 Leadership & Governance Consultant;